 A large number of President Kirchner’s staunchest supporters are part of a “super-charged youth movement” composed of young, outspoken students who are advocates of Peronism.
 I’ve seen them passing out pamphlets on street corners and even chatted briefly with one student who spoke English.

 Maximo Kirchner, son of Néstor and Cristina, created the political youth organization La Cámpora.
 The group is sometimes called “Cristina’s soldiers”.
-La Cámpora supports the governments of Néstor Kirchner and Cristina Fernández de Kirchner.
+La Cámpora supports the governments of Cristina and Néstor de Kirchner.
 The group formed in 2003 and was named after former Peronist President Héctor José Cámpora.

 La Cámpora became politically influential in 2010, after President Néstor Kirchner died of a heart attack.
 There are interesting articles about La Cámpora including one from the Southern Pacific Review based in Santiago, Chile and another from The Bubble, a local Buenos Aires news organization.

-Didn’t plan on getting caught up in a demonstration.
+I didn’t plan on getting caught up in a demonstration.
 In all my travels I’ve tried to avoid them.
 One close call was while visiting Athens in May 2013.
 My hotel was near Syntagma Square, the front line of Greek European Union austerity protests.
-The sight of police in full riot gear and the sound of thousands of demonstrators is unforgettable.
+The sight of police in full riot gear and the eerie sound of thousands of demonstrators is unforgettable.

-Kirchner’s supporters were raucous.
-They belted out chants while being egged on by their leaders.
+Kirchner’s raucous supporters belted out chants while their enthusiastic leaders egged them on.
 There wasn’t any violence, at least I didn’t see any.
 It was the sheer number of people and their intense passion that was slightly scary.
 I kept hoping things would calm down, but they got louder and louder.
 The number of people in the group was increasing.
-They just kept coming.
+They kept coming…